VIDA-NYU/GDPFinder/README.md

 ## For the supervised approach:

 notebooks/supervised_approach.ipynb contains data (census and satellite imagery) preparation and analysis.
-Testing saved models and interpreting results (explainability) is also contained in the notebook.
+Testing saved models and interpreting results is also contained in the notebook.

 ### Example usage to train a model: